metabase/metabase/docs/administration-guide/20-custom-maps.md

 If you do not currently have a GeoJSON file, there are many tools available to create one, such as [MapShaper](https://mapshaper.org/) or [GeoJSON.io](http://geojson.io/).
 If you're just interested in reading more about GeoJSON, we recommend that you start [here](https://geojson.org/).

----

-## Next: editing metadata
-Taking just a few minutes to edit and add info to your database’s metadata can greatly enhance your experience with Metabase.
-Let’s learn how to [edit your metadata](03-metadata-editing.md).